gohugoio/hugo/content/variables/taxonomy-variables.md

 ### Using `.Site.Taxonomies` Outside of Taxonomy Templates

-The `.Site.Taxonomies` variable holds all the taxonomies that defined site-wide.
-It is a map of the taxonomy name to a list of its values (e.g., "tags" -> ["tag1", "tag2", "tag3"]).
-Each value, though, is not a string but rather a **Taxonomy variable**.
+The `.Site.Taxonomies` variable holds all the taxonomies defined site-wide. `.Site.Taxonomies` is a map of the taxonomy name to a list of its values (e.g., `"tags" -> ["tag1", "tag2", "tag3"]``).
+Each value, though, is not a string but rather a *Taxonomy variable*.

 ### The Taxonomy Variable